JacobSanford/docker-rtmp-multistream/docs/services/archive.md

 By default, archived videos are stored inside the Docker container.
 Since Docker containers are ephemeral, these files will be deleted when the container is removed.

 To persist archives on your host machine, map a host directory as a Docker volume.

-### Step-by-Step Configuration

-#### 1. Update docker-compose.yml

-Add a volume mapping to your `docker-compose.yml` file to link a host directory with the container path:
+You can do this in your `docker-compose.yml`:

 ```yaml
 services: